Henry Horner: Political career

 First elected governor in 1932, Horner served during the difficult years of the Great Depression.
 Because of a fiscal crisis in Illinois during his first term in office, he was forced to ask the General Assembly for new tax revenue.
 In 1933, he signed Illinois's first permanent sales tax law into effect with an inaugural rate of 2.0%.
 Horner also signed a bill in 1935 increasing the Illinois sales tax rate to 3.0%.

-Horner's administration was marked by integrity and a strong commitment to both conservative fiscal management and the needs of the indigent and those in state institutions.
 His insistence on stopping graft and keeping state payrolls free of non-working patronage appointees put him at odds with the Democratic political organization of Chicago run by Patrick Nash and Mayor Edward Joseph Kelly.
 They backed a rival candidate in the 1936 primary, Herman Bundesen, the President of the Chicago Board of Public Health and a well-known physician, who carried Cook County, but whom Horner defeated with the help of a large downstate vote.

 Horner went on to win re-election in November 1936 and was now determined to defeat the Kelly-Nash machine.
-He supported the election of Scott W. Lucas to the Senate in 1938 to succeed retiring incumbent William H. Dieterich, who had proven to be anti-Semitic and somewhat pro-German.
+He supported the election of Scott W. Lucas to the Senate in 1938 to succeed retiring incumbent William H. Dieterich, who had proven to be antisemitic and somewhat pro-German.